Silkey Goyal

 These strategies help children and adults gain confidence and improve functional communication skills.

-With guidance from a qualified speech therapist, individuals can improve speech clarity, language development, and communication skills.
+With guidance from a qualified speech therapist at Lyfsmile, individuals can improve speech clarity, language development, and communication skills.
 Integrating therapy with child counseling offers emotional support, building confidence and resilience alongside communication improvements.